littlebear0729/littlebear0729/README.md

 ## ⏱️ Something to say...

+Keep learning!

-🔭 I’m currently working on Python(Django) project.
+🔭 I’m currently working on JavaScript/Vue and Golang project.

-🌱 I’m currently learning JavaScript/Vue and Golang.

-🤔 I’m looking for help with Java and frontend learning.
+🤔 I’m looking for job oppourtunity.

 💬 Ask me about everything, I am happy to help.

 You can reach me on Telegram: [@littlebear0729](https://t.me/littlebear0729)

+Also contact me via email: littlebear0729@protonmail.com